Community Development Projects

 Development Projects Map

-To see a map of development projects throughout the City, click here.
-To learn more about specific projects, use the links to the left.
+View a map of development projects throughout the City.
+To learn more about specific projects, use the links to the left. (links below on mobile)

-To learn how you can get involved in the City's review of development applications, as well as how you can get notified of projects by Prince George's County, please visit this page.
+Learn how you can get involved in the City's review of development applications, as well as how you can get project updates from Prince George's County.

 Development Review Process